 - soffritto (1 small onion, 1 carrot, 1 celery, finely chopped)

 - 600 g ground beef (preferrably grass fed)

 - 1 glass red wine

-- Add minced pancetta and cook until brown
+- Add the wine and cook until wine evaporates.

 - Pour in the passata, stir, then two ladles of broth.

 - Stir again, turn the heat to low, cover with a lid and cook for 2 hours, stirring every half hour and adding a ladle of broth each time.